octobercms/october/CONTRIBUTING.md

 ## Reporting a bug with OctoberCMS

+**Please don't use the main Github for reporting bugs with plugins.** If you have found a bug in a plugin, the best place to report it is with the [plugin author](http://octobercms.com/plugins).

 We work hard to process bugs that are reported, to assist with this please ensure the following details are always included:

 - **Bug summary**: Make sure your summary reflects what the problem is and where it is.